-Listing 5: Workflow of IR in CIBIC
+Figure 6: Workflow of CIBIC IR

 3.1 Single Static Assignment Form

 CIBIC makes good use of SSA (Single Static Assignment) form.
 SSA form is a property of an IR, which says that each variable is assigned exactly once.
 The property can simplify the liveness analysis and optimization, since all variables are assigned only once so the "define-use" relationship is much clearer that the original IR.